Install and set up

-StreetMap Premium for ArcGIS Runtime provides enriched street data, which powers a high-quality cartographic maps and high-quality search, geocoding, and route analysis.
+StreetMap Premium for ArcGIS Runtime SDKs and ArcGIS Maps SDKs for Native Apps provides enriched street data, which powers a high-quality cartographic maps and high-quality search, geocoding, and route analysis.
 StreetMap Premium maps are consistent across all regions of the world and can be taken offline for disconnected use; they can simultaneously fulfill the need for an address locator, street network dataset, and basemap in your app.

 If you want to use StreetMap Premium data (the StreetMap Premium extension), download the demonstration data from the downloads page for development and testing.
 Please contact Esri Customer Service for access to a region of your choice for development and testing or to license StreetMap Premium data for deployment.

 Datum transformations are used when geometries must be projected from one spatial reference to another when there is a difference in the datum that underlies the two spatial references.
 Datum transformations can be mathematically defined (equation-based transformations), or may rely on external supporting files (grid-based transformations).
 Certain Projection Engine data files must be present when you use a grid-based transformation in your app; attempting to use a transformation with missing Projection Engine files will cause an error.
 The API can detect whether the necessary files are available on the local file system.